InventoraHQ/api-docs/README.md

 POST /materials/:id/stock-level-updates
 ```

 Updates the stock level for a material at a specific location.

-**Request Body:** Same as update product stock level endpoint.

-**Response:** Updated material object with new stock levels.
+Request body and response format are identical to Update Product Stock Level.

 ### Locations